On Monday, June 12, Governor Brian Sandoval took steps to make roadways safer when he signed SB 259 into Nevada law.

 “MADD is pleased to add Nevada to the growing list of states that recognize this common sense approach to keeping drunk drivers off the road,” said MADD National President Colleen Sheehey-Church.
 “We are up to 30 states and Washington, D.C., and we won’t stop until we get to all 50 states.
 MADD calls on states like Massachusetts, Florida, Michigan, New Jersey and Wisconsin to pass this lifesaving law.”

-With special pricing discounts and a 24/7 bilingual customer service team, Intoxalock is committed to being the number one ignition interlock provider in the state of Nevada.
-Intoxalock currently has 16 certified installation locations in Nevada that help to make getting an IID install easy.
+With special pricing discounts and a 24/7 bilingual customer service team, Intoxalock is committed to being a leading ignition interlock provider in the state of Nevada.
+Intoxalock has several certified installation locations across Nevada that help to make getting an IID install easy and convenient.
 If you’ve been convicted of a DUI and need an ignition interlock installed in Nevada, call us at (855) 531-5244 or fill out a quick start at Intoxalock.com.
 If you are an affiliate and are interested in learning more about how Intoxalock can help your clients, email us at Partners@Intoxalock.com.
 Our goal is to get you back on the road quickly and safely.